Legal name

-A legal name is the name that identifies a person for legal, administrative and other official purposes.
+A legal name or wallet name is the name that identifies a person for legal, administrative and other official purposes.
 A person's legal birth name generally is the name of the person that was given for the purpose of registration of the birth and which then appears on a birth certificate (see birth name), but may change subsequently.
 Most jurisdictions require the use of a legal name for all legal and administrative purposes, and some jurisdictions permit or require a name change to be recorded at marriage.
 The legal name may need to be used on various government issued documents (e.g., a court order).
 The term is also used when an individual changes their name, typically after reaching a certain legal age (usually eighteen or over, though it can be as low as fourteen in several European nations).
 A person's legal name typically is the same as their personal name, comprising a given name and a surname.
 The order varies according to culture and country.
 There are also country-by-country differences on changes of legal names by marriage.
 (See married name.)
 Most countries require by law the registration of a name for newborn children, and some can refuse registration of "undesirable" names.

-In 1991, a Swedish couple refused to give their newborn a legal name, in protest of existing naming laws.
-In 1996, they were fined for not registering a name for their child for five years, after they unsuccessfully tried to register the child's name as Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116, and then as "A".
+Name change

+Some people legally change their name to be different from their birth name.
+Reasons for doing so include: